Apprenticeships: Closing the Skills Gap

 Women in Apprenticeship and Nontraditional Occupations (WANTO) Grant Program

-On June 6, 2019, the Department announced the availability of $1.5 million in grant funding to recruit, mentor, train, and retain more women in quality apprenticeship programs and pursue careers in manufacturing, infrastructure, cybersecurity, and health care, among other industries.
-Grants will be awarded to up to six community-based organizations that provide one or more of the following types of technical assistance:
+On August 28, 2019, the Department awarded nearly $1.5 million in grant funding to organizations in Illinois, Virginia, and Wisconsin to recruit, mentor, train, and retain more women in quality apprenticeship programs.
+The grants will help women pursue careers in manufacturing, infrastructure, cybersecurity, health care, and other industries.

 Scaling Apprenticeship Through Sector-Based Strategies